About the Center

 - What ethical assumptions guide humanitarian aid across political, economic, and cultural borders?

 - What roles can international legal structures and organizations play in a world where right seems increasingly identified with might?

 - What is the ethical and legal significance of national boundaries in the face of calls for intervention across borders to protect human rights, halt ethnic cleansing or genocide, ameliorate humanitarian crises, or promote democracy?

-- How should the well-being of fellow citizens in particular nation-states be weighed in relation to the fundamental human rights of the nearly thirty million refugees and displaced persons in the world today?
+- How should the well-being of fellow citizens in particular nation-states be weighed in relation to the fundamental human rights of the nearly 65 million refugees and displaced persons in the world today?

 - How does the plight of displaced people affect issues such as the availability of asylum, the ethics and politics of warfare, and the challenges of economic development?